korupso/OVinder/documents/scrum-questions.md

 **What hinders my progress?**
 I do not yet have a road block, yet I kind of expect one from a certain dataset I have.
 The one I'm talking about is not stored in markers on the map, but in shapes.
 But I think that there's no other way to find out than to try.

+---
+## 13.07.2020
+**What did I do today?**
+I had a job interview, which went very well, but I was not able to work on the project, due to another appointment right after the interview.

+**What will I do tomorrow?**
+I will try to make it possible to import more datasheets.
+Maybe make the methods more dynamic.

+**What hinders my progress?**
+-

+---
+## 14.07.2020
+**What did I do today?**
+I worked on importing the different datasets and I designed some icons for the markers.

+**What will I do tomorrow?**
+Rafisa AG invited me to come have a look around in their company, which means there is no time for the project tomorrow.
+I'll take my laptop with me, to show them, what I've done so far.

+**What hinders my progress?**
+Mostly time.
+I'm in a very linear part of the project.
+There isn't any bug or error halting the progress.
+The progress is just rather slow.